plausible/docs/docs/troubleshoot-integration.md

 * Please ensure that the script you use is exactly the same script as listed in your Plausible website settings.
 You can find your JavaScript snippet by [logging into your Plausible account](https://plausible.io/sites).
 Here you'll find the list of sites you've added to Plausible.
 Hover over your site name and click on the "**Settings**" icon on the right hand side of the domain name you'd like to get the snippet for.
 Then scroll down to the "**Javascript snippet**" section on the following page.

 * Does your site use a Content Security Policy (CSP)?
 If it does, you need to add plausible.io specifically to the allowed domains.
+[More info here](https://github.com/plausible/docs/issues/20).

 * Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.
 In the `script.js` script, `window.location.hostname` is used to verify that.
 If you do want to track stats on localhost, you can [use our extension](script-extensions.md).